havakv/safescope/README.md

 bar(1) # Raise "NameError: name 'x' is not defined"
 ```

-By using `Imports`, the import are added to both the main scope and the `side_scope`, and can therefore be used by functions decorated with `@safescope`.
+By using `Imports`, the imports are added to both the main scope and the `side_scope`, making them available for the functions decorated with `@safescope`.
 ```python
 from safescope import safescope, Imports